rsgrava/goemon-dynamites-translation/README.md

 - `extract_font`: extracts the original rom's font into a bitmap file at out/image/font.bmp
 - `inject_font`: creates rom with new font from data/edited_font.bmp
+- `explode_banks`: creates `out/bin` folder with each of the rom's banks exploded into a separate file